DevOpsCoin/core/docs/operations/TRANSPARENCY.md

 ## 🪙 Ship-It Fund Transparency

-The **Ship-It Fund** operates as a dedicated grant treasury for open-source DevOps innovation.
+The **Ship-It Fund** operates as a dedicated grant treasury for open-source innovation.

 - Issues **monthly grants** when ecosystem trading volume supports it
 - Rolls grants forward when volume dips below the threshold